nllz/IRTF-HRPC/draft-research.md

 Pseudonymity - the ability to disguise one's identity online - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.

 Example:
 Designing a standard that exposes private information, it is important to consider ways to mitigate the obvious impacts.
+Pseudonymity means using a pseudonym instead of one's "real" name.
+There are many reasons for users to use pseudoyms, for instance to: hide their gender, protect themselves against harassment, protect their families' privacy, frankly discuss sexuality, or develop a artistic or journalistic persona without retribution from an employer, (potential) customers, or social surrounding. {{geekfeminism}} The difference between anonymity and pseudonymity is that a pseudonym often is persistent.
+"Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)." {{RFC6973}}

+Examples include pen names of authors such as Mark Twain or Cecil Adams, as well as stage names of performers such as Woody Allen or Ice T. Usernames used online, if not connected to a person's legal identity, are examples of pseudonyms.

 For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.

 Impacts: